isc-projects/bind9/doc/notes/notes-current.rst

   option is used.
 Similarly, the name embedded at the start of a PRIVATEDNS public key is also checked for validity. :gl:`#3234`

+- The Object Identifier (OID) embedded at the start of a PRIVATEOID signature in a SIG, or RRSIG resource record is now checked to ensure that it is valid when reading from zone files or receiving data on the wire.
+Similarly, the name embedded at the start of a PRIVATEDNS public key is also checked for validity. :gl:`#3296`

 Removed Features
 ~~~~~~~~~~~~~~~~